astronomer/airflow-guides/guides/scheduling-tasks.md

 ###  LatestOnlyOperator

-The [LatestOnlyOperator](https://airflow.apache.org/concepts.html#latest-run-only) can explicity accomplish the same functionality as some of the scheduling parameters (assuming default `trigger_rules`).
+The [LatestOnlyOperator](https://airflow.apache.org/concepts.html#latest-run-only) can explicitly accomplish the same functionality as some of the scheduling parameters (assuming default `trigger_rules`).
 The `LatestOnlyOperator` skips all tasks that are not for the most recent DagRun.

 This can be helpful for tasks that are naturally idempotent or can be run independently of time (i.e. no time based input).